ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 ## How do I install Python packages?

-Python `pip` can be used to install packages.
+To install Python packages, you can use Python `pip`.

 For example, to install [Flask](https://palletsprojects.com/p/flask/):
 ```console